jju/stubbl/01-rulesofthegame.md

 To players and amateur strategists though, there is so much going on in every drive, the entire thing feels much more slow and lumbering and strategic.
 We'll discuss strategies later but the simple creation of a cage, the building block of a ground-based drive, requires a vast number of moving parts all working in concert.
 Watching a match the way it is meant to be perceived requires a slowing down of perception, a fitting oneself into the rhythms of the sport rather than the patterns of normal life.

 I wax faux-eloquent but it's true.
 There is a clock in bludbol but it is for the players, you can't let it rule you as a fan.
+Watch more slowly than time allows and you'll start to get a sense of the game.

 If you haven't watched a match before you'll be wondering when it will all be over.
 It will be all too quick.